Looking for where to eat in Halifax, Nova Scotia? We’re covering the best restaurants in Halifax in this food guide so get ready to dig in!

 Their Asian fusion is interesting in the sense that it is a fusion of various Asian cuisine as opposed to the typical Asian + Non-Asian fusion.

-This restaurant is probably the most unique best restaurant in Halifax as it deviates from the other popular restaurants in the city.
+This restaurant is probably the most unique best restaurant in Halifax as it deviates from the other popular Halifax restaurants.

 When I visited restaurants and they asked which other restaurants I was going to (or have went), all of them stop me when I say Studio East and tell me how amazing this place is, definitely one of the best restaurants in Halifax.